Health-Informatics-UoN/Carrot-Mapper/CONTRIBUTING.md

 to provide additional review comments whenever they can.

 ### Work items
-Please link each PR to a work item from the current sprint.
+Please link each PR to the ID number of a work item from the current sprint.
 If no work items are linked, the PR cannot be merged - a new work item should be raised in order to facilitate capturing the work being done.
+The proposed format for naming branches is <ticket_id>-work_description, i.e. 29973-docker-configuration.

-If you reference a work item by id in a commit message - e.g. #12345 Fixed issue where data was eaten by a grue - DevOps will auto link the item to the commit, and therefore the PR.
+If you reference a work item by ID in a commit message - e.g. "#12345 Fixed issue where data was eaten by a grue" - DevOps will auto link the item to the commit, and therefore to the pull request.

 Otherwise you can manually link items at the point of PR creation, or afterwards, if necessary.
-#DS- Should there be more details added to the branch naming scheme other than the sprint work item number?
-#DS- How will the Azure Devops work items and Git by manually linked afterwards if a commit message is not referenced?

 ### Formatting
 Please adhere to PEP8 (https://www.python.org/dev/peps/pep-0008/), the